elf4j/elf4j-api/README.md

                 (Supplier) () -> "a Supplier function type");
 ```

-where the `Supplier/Supplier<?>/Supplier<String>` downcast is necessary because, per the lambda expression syntax
+Note that, per lambda expression syntax requirement, the downcast of `Supplier/Supplier<?>/Supplier<String>` here is
-requirement, this lambda here is used as a parameter declared as an `Object` rather than a functional interface.
+necessary because this lambda is used as a parameter declared as an `Object` rather than a functional interface.

 ## Use it...